hamidrezamaneshti/Essay-Scoring-Model-using-ML/README.md

 - `word2vec_model.bin`: The saved Word2Vec model for word embeddings.
 - `essay_scoring_model.h5`: The saved Keras model for essay scoring.
 - `min_max_scores.pkl`: A pickle file containing the minimum and maximum scores from the original dataset.
+- `predicte_score.py`: This script use for run and test the trained model.

 ## References